niven/mergesort/README.md

 Maybe it's also good to add a 'sorted' pattern as that is both real world data and an interesting edge case for some algorithms.

-First finishing timsort though, but is a bit of a chore since it is *a lot* of code for sorting.

 # Updates